-If you don’t have a yoga block, use a firm pillow or a roll of paper towels.
-Additionally, you don’t have to get on the floor on your yoga mat; try the couch or a bed instead.
+Notice that the goal is to get your hips higher than your shoulders in order to put downward pressure on the upper back.
+Have you noticed that if you lie flat, you can’t get the downward pressure on the upper back in particular?
+This is why you want something to wedge under your hips.
+Try a yoga block, use your roller, a firm pillow, or a roll of paper towels.
+Additionally, you don’t have to get on the floor or on your yoga mat; try the couch or a bed instead.
 Try holding for 90 seconds to release and start to reset the targeted area.

 Trigger point spot #1: neck and upper back